-The National Archives Catalog is the National Archive’s online public portal to records and information about records held by the National Archives.
+The National Archives Catalog (NAC) is an online public portal created by the National Archives and Records Administration that contains descriptions of archival holdings, born-digital records, and digitized records held by the National Archives.

 Can I submit a FOIA request for political or campaign materials?

 The PRA defines material related to political campaigns, which has no information concerning the constitutional, statutory, or official or ceremonial duties of the President, as personal material.
-This material is not subject to FOIA requests.
+This material is not subject to request under FOIA.

 Can I request Gubernatorial Records?